Tucker29/hello-world/English_1.md

 # time and mind: (what you have)
 # to record achievement and experience(that's what you want)
 # the product to make the record convenient, epic and beautiful.

 ## 2019.5.21
+using English to describe the particular scene.

+I'm gonna take off.  (take off == leave).
+I don't wanna rain on your parade. == I don't wanna be negative.
+am I producing them?  producing 长着　生;

+do things that you can remember and can be measured as achievement.
+record that.

 ## 2019.5.17